dannybpoulsen/fmteach/fmteach/exercises/explicit_graph/README.md

   variable assignments in a list and use a variables id  to access the value of thaat variable in a given state.

-- Create a function that takes a state and a list of instructions as parameters.
+- Create a function (transfer) that takes a state and a list of instructions as parameters.
 It should update the state according to that sequence of instructions.

 - Have a method for copying states, and a method for checking whether two states are equivalent.

-Beware that the explicit graph  for most programs is too large to display  with the graphviz viewer